The Dalsgaard Group study mutualistic plant-animal interactions across islands and macroecological scales.

 In a 13-pages article in Science, we published the first model biodiversity using first principle to incorporates the processes of speciation, movement, maintenance and extinction through 800,000 years to elucidate the causality of what generate contemporary distribution and diversity of life at a continental scale: Modeling the ecology and evolution of biodiversity: Biogeographical cradles, museums, and graves

 See full list of publications by Kasper Thorup

-Research within the section is organized in the Center for Macroecology, Evolution and Climate.
-The section hosts the following centers, the Villum Foundation Mountain Center (leader Carsten Rahbek), Dansk-islandsk havforskningscenter (leader Katherine Richardson), the Sustainability Science Center (leader Katherine Richardson) and the IPBES i Danmark
+Research within the section is organized in the Center for Macroecology, Evolution and climate (leader Carsten Rahbek).
+The section hosts the following centers: Center for Global Mountain Biodiversity (leader Carsten Rahbek), Sustainability Science Centre (leader Katherine Richardson), Queen Margrethe's and Vigdís Finnbogadóttir's Interdisciplinary Research Centre on Ocean, Climate, and Society (ROCS) (leader Katherine Richardson), and IPBES Danmark.

 The group study drivers of biodiversity with the aim to identify means to guide forest management and restore natural ecosystems in the Anthropocene.

 The Richardson group examines the role of plankton diversity in the global carbon cycle.